Chart Color Schemes

 St Kilda East's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-St Kilda East shows excellent health outcomes with low prevalence of common conditions across all ages.
-Private health cover is high at approximately 66% of its total population of 9,061, compared to the national average of 55.3%.
+Health outcomes data shows excellent results in St Kilda East, with very low prevalence of common health conditions across all age groups.
+The rate of private health cover is exceptionally high at approximately 66% of the total population (9019 people), compared to the national average of 55.7%.

-Mental health issues and asthma are the most prevalent conditions, affecting 10.4 and 7.5% of residents respectively.
-A significant majority, 73.8%, report no medical ailments, contrasting with Greater Melbourne's 0%.
-The area has 10.7% seniors aged 65 and over (1,466 people), with strong health outcomes broadly matching the general population's profile.
+Mental health issues and asthma are the most common medical conditions in the area, affecting 10.4% and 7.5% of residents respectively.
+A significant majority, 73.8%, report being completely free from medical ailments, contrasting with the 0% reported across Greater Melbourne.
+As of 2021, 10.8% of residents are aged 65 and over (1471 people).
+Health outcomes among seniors in St Kilda East align closely with those of the general population.

 Frequently Asked Questions - Health